 Taxes and fees for this flight were $90.12.
 My friend found a similar deal for her but her return flight necessitated a stopover in Newark.
 Since she is not as seasoned as a traveler, she felt uncomfortable staying alone in a hotel.
-I could have traveled all the way home on one flight but, the nice friend that I am, I chose a flight that matched hers from Aruba.
-Thanks to points and miles both hotels in Newark were absolutely free.
+I could have traveled all the way home on one flight, but, as the nice friend that I am, I chose a flight that matched hers from Aruba.
+Thanks to points and miles, both hotels in Newark were absolutely free.

 You can certainly find more convenient flights to Aruba than we took.
 Trying to match flights with someone from another state definitely limited me.
-This was the hardest part of our trip to figure out on our trip to Aruba with points and miles.
-Flights to Aruba from the east coast are only about 4 hours long so it is much easier if you live there or fly a different airline.
-Remember, that you can also position to get a better award flight.
+This was the hardest part of our trip to figuring out our trip to Aruba with points and miles.
+Flights to Aruba from the east coast are only about 4 hours long, so it is much easier if you live there or fly a different airline.
+Remember that you can also position yourself to get a better award flight.

 Miami has non-stop service to Aruba via American Airlines and Jet Blue.
 Chicago has one-stop flights using United, Delta, and American Airlines.
 With flexibility, you should find several options to get to Aruba with credit card points and miles.

 The Aruba Marriott Stellaris Resort and Casino was our stay for the first two nights.
-My reluctance with staying here was the casino part.
+My reluctance to stay here was the casino part.
 I worried that there would be a lot of smoke associated with it.
 I didn’t need to worry about the casino.
 It was in a room on the grounds but with a separate entry and no smoking.
-This hotel is a category 7 hotel but we found off-peak pricing to stay there.

-Right from the taxi driver to the people at the hotel, we were impressed with the friendliest of the people of Aruba.
-This hotel had a few good restaurants including a Ruth Chris Steakhouse.
-They also had a Starbucks, Gelato shop (got me right there) and they served food around the pool.
+From the taxi driver to the people at the hotel, we were impressed with the friendliest of the people of Aruba.
+This hotel had a few good restaurants, including a Ruth Chris Steakhouse.
+They also had a Starbucks and a Gelato shop (got me right there), and they served food around the pool.
 Because I have Marriott elite status, we got a free breakfast every day too!
-This was so kind of Marriott because the rooms were booked in my friend’s name and with her points but they honored my Platinum status.
-This is the third time they’ve done this for me so always ask.
-Breakfast was worth $20 each so for 6 mornings, that amounts to a $240 savings.
+This was so kind of Marriott because the rooms were booked in my friend’s name and with her points, but they honored my Platinum status.
+This is the third time they’ve done this for me, so always ask.
+Breakfast was worth $20 each, so 6 mornings amounts to a $240 savings.
 I have really saved through the years by having Platinum Elite Status with Marriott!

-You can use all facilities and restaurants from both locations and the private 40-acre island which gives you a ton of possibilities for activities and for dining.
+You can use all facilities and restaurants from both locations and the private 40-acre island, giving you many possibilities for activities and dining.

-With a stay here you have daily access to their private island.
-A boat actually picks you up from the bottom floor of the hotel and takes you to it.
-You can lounge, use a paddleboard, kayak, or snorkel with their equipment all for free.
+With a stay here, you have daily access to their private island.
+A boat picks you up from the hotel’s bottom floor and takes you to it.
+You can lounge, use a paddleboard, kayak, or snorkel with their equipment, all for free.
 Beautiful flamingoes are found on one side of the island.
-There are a couple of restaurants there also that you can charge food to your room at.
+There are also a couple of restaurants where you can charge food to your room.
 It is a great perk to have access to this island.

-If you go to Aruba you won’t have language difficulties.
+If you go to Aruba, you won’t have language difficulties.
 Everyone speaks English.
 You don’t have to bring a converter for your electrical items as they use the same voltage as we do in the states.
-And, the best thing, you can drink the water!
+And, the best thing is that you can drink the water!
 It is known for having delicious water.

 If you stay in Oranjestad at one of the Renaissance Hotels, eat at Driftwood or Yemanja.
 They are both amazing and within walking distance.
 The service couldn’t be friendlier or more attentive at both too.